ITU-BDSA2025-GROUP8/Chirp/README.md

 `dotnet run`

-# Run from realese
+# Run from release

 ## Windows

-To run from the realese files you first need to download the folder for your OS, and open the directory in a terminal.
+To run from the release files you first need to download the folder for your OS, and open the directory in a terminal.
 Then you need to set the environment variable with the command:

 `$env:CHIRPDBPATH = "./chirp.db" `